jacksorjacksor/bennyScript-exercises-in-python/README.md

 # bennyScript-exercises-in-python
-For MSc Computing (2021) students - this .py file is in Python Interactive Mode format: https://code.visualstudio.com/docs/python/jupyter-support-py
+For MSc Computing (2021) students - this .py file is written in Python Interactive Mode format which is similar to Jupyter cells.
+Please read this documentation if you are unsure of how to use them: https://code.visualstudio.com/docs/python/jupyter-support-py

 Questions:
 1. Write some code to print out all the numbers from 1 to 10